argo49/blog/posts/engineering-management-resources.md

 ---

 Some interesting resources for learning how to become a better engineering manager.
 It's not comprehensive, I'm sure I'm leaving things out.
-Also, I don't necessarily agree with all of the management styles or opinions these resources have, but it's nice to get different sides of the similar issues.
+Also, I don't necessarily agree with all of the management styles or opinions these resources have, but it's nice to see different sides of the same issues.

 ## Blogs / Publications